rmbl-sdp/rSDP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The rSDP package provides a simplified interface for discovering, querying, and subsetting data products that are incorporated into the RMBL Spatial Data Platform.
+The rSDP package provides a simple interface for discovering, querying, and subsetting data products that are incorporated into the RMBL Spatial Data Platform.
 The RMBL SDP provides a set of curated, high-resolution, and high-fidelity geospatial datasets for a set of domains in Western Colorado (USA) in the vicinity of [Rocky Mountain Biological Laboratory](https://rmbl.org).
 For more information about the RMBL SDP [see here](https://www.rmbl.org/scientists/resources/spatial-data-platform/).

 SDP data products are provided as geospatial raster datasets in